American flags stolen from Florida restaurant, vandalized a week later

 Vandals struck again sometime between Friday night and Saturday morning.

 When Self came into work Saturday morning, she expected to see the two flags.
 They had been hanging here for 8 years, marking the entrance to her restaurant.
 Instead, one of the flags was nowhere to be found.
-She said when she started looking around the area, she found the flagpole shoved into a drainage grate and the flag in the dirt with a clear footprint where someone had stomped on it."
+She said when she started looking around the area, she found the flagpole shoved into a drainage grate and the flag in the dirt with a clear footprint where someone had stomped on it.

 “It had been ripped off the pole and stabbed with a knife several times and stomped into the mud.
 We had had quite a bit of rain and the mud is what I noticed all over and footprints,” said Self.